Rosey Pool: Early years

-Rosey Pool was born and raised in a secular Jewish family in Amsterdam.
-In the 1920s she participated in Dutch Popular Front youth movements, such as the socialist Arbeiders Jeugd Centrale (AJC) and the Social Democratic Students Club (SDSC).
-In 1927 she was one of the founders of the Socialistische Kunstenaarskring (SKK, or Socialist Artists Circle).
+Pool was born and raised in a secular Jewish family in Amsterdam, Netherlands.
+In the 1920s, she participated in Dutch Popular Front youth movements, such as the socialist Arbeiders Jeugd Centrale (AJC) and the Social Democratic Students Club (SDSC).
+In 1927, she was one of the founders of the Socialistische Kunstenaarskring (SKK, or Socialist Artists Circle).

 1930s: PhD and activism in Berlin

 In August 1927, shortly after her engagement to the Berlin jurist and later Hamburg senator Gerhard Kramer (1904–1973), Pool moved to Berlin.
-There she studied English literature at the Friedrich-Wilhelms-Universität (currently known as the Humboldt University).
+There, she studied English literature at the Friedrich-Wilhelms-Universität (currently known as the Humboldt University).
 Although she later claimed to be an anthropologist, she majored in philology.
 She wrote her dissertation on The Poetry of the American Negro, but was unable to finish this because of anti-Jewish measures by the Nazis.
-In 1935 Kramer and Pool divorced.
+In 1935, Kramer and Pool divorced.
 From Berlin, Pool helped German Jews to flee to the Netherlands, by providing them addresses.
 In January 1939, shortly after the Kristallnacht, Pool returned to Amsterdam.

 1940s: resistance during World War II

-During the Second World War she taught at the Jewish Lyceum in Amsterdam (with Anne Frank among her pupils).
+During the Second World War, she taught at the Jewish Lyceum in Amsterdam (with Anne Frank among her pupils).
 Pool became involved in a German Jewish resistance group named Van Dien, which had formed around the Tehuis Oosteinde.
 In September 1943, this resistance group helped her to escape from the Nazi transit camp Westerbork.
 She hid in the town of Baarn, wrote resistance poetry and compiled a bundle of African-American poetry.

 By the end of 1949, Pool had moved to London to live with her friend "Isa" Isenberg.